oils-for-unix/oils/doc/ysh-faq.md

     write -- $x         # print $x "unmolested" in YSH

-That means YSH can have an "unmolested":
+That means YSH can have:

     echo $x             # an even shorter, flagless way